-4.10 Calculation of periods, dates and time limits
+12 Calculation of periods, dates and time limits

-100. ESMA is invited by the Commission to advise on the calculation of periods, dates and time limits to be laid down in the delegated act.

-- 101. In the consultation paper, ESMA referred to Articles 9 of the TR and CRA Commission Delegated Regulations. - 102.
-ESMA was of the view that the rule laid down in these provisions could be taken up in the relevant provision of the new delegated act on Benchmark Administrators.
+- 68. ESMA is invited by the Commission to advise on the calculation of periods, dates and time limits to be laid down in the delegated act. - 69.
+In this regard, ESMA refers to Articles 9 of the TR and CRA Commission Delegated Regulations. - 70.
+ESMA is of the view that the rule laid down in these provisions could be taken up in the relevant provision of the new delegated act on Benchmark Administrators.
 There is no reason why not to follow the same approach and it is appropriate to apply rules that already exist within the Union legislation, namely Regulation (EEC, Euratom) No 1182/71.
-This is also in line with the technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020. - 103.
-ESMA received no comments regarding the above proposals.
-ESMA thus maintained them.
-The final proposal is included below.
+This is also in line with the technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.